www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/security/2024-10-09-ensure-access-control-for-all-external-connections.md

-# Ensure access control for all external context
+# Ensure access control for all external connections
 # Task Description
 There should be a set of interfaces, that generically describes, how one exports or imports data.